-Organogram: 2
+Organogram: 2 - How EDI work is governed

 We established our School's EDI Committee in 2017, to meet four times per year, including a joint meeting with the SR Committee.
 Its Chair, the EDI Lead, belongs to the policy-making School Policy and Resource Committee (SPRC), while also participating in the SLT four times a year.
 The Lead discusses EDI issues directly with the HoS, through monthly one-hour meetings without fixed agenda, and meets monthly with the HoSo to liaise on operational matters (Organogram 3).